gklyne/I-D/arcp/arcp.md

 The main purpose of arcp URIs is to provide consistent identifiers as absolute URIs for nested resources.
-This specification does not define a new network protocol, however we suggest an abstract resolution protocol that implementations can apply using existing protocols or programming frameworks.
+This specification does not define a new network protocol, however it suggests an abstract resolution protocol that implementations can apply using existing protocols or programming frameworks.